crockeo/crockeo.github.io/content/writing/2024-10-21_hosting_python-web_server.md

 }
 ```

+- And then you need to restart nginx: `sudo systemctl reload nginx`.
+- You can go to the IP address of the box you've provisioned
+  and you should a "502 Bad Gateway" page.

 # DNS Configuration

 - The specific actions you have to take are going to vary a lot by your specific DNS provider.
 I'll talk about Squarespace, but first talk about the task in generic terms.